Security challenges

 Why zero-day attacks are so dangerous

-It's pretty standard for cybercriminals to maintain intelligence on zero-day vulnerabilities and reserve them for high-value targets attacks.
+It's standard for cybercriminals to keep intelligence on zero-day vulnerabilities and reserve them for high-value target attacks.
 It's always the hits you don't see that cause the most damage.
 When attacks exploit vulnerabilities that are not yet known, software companies and vendors don't have time to fix the flaws.

 What's worse is that once the attack does become known, there is usually a period before the vendors can develop a fix.
 This period can be an open season for copycat attacks while nervous customers wait for a priority patch.